fgabriel1891/BiodiversityObservationsMiner/README.md

 # Biodiversity Observations Miner

-This shiny app allows mining biodiversity data from Literature.
+A web application to unlock primary biodiversity data from published literature

 ## Running the application